COVID: How India is vaccinating isolated tribes in insurgency-hit areas | DW | 04.11.2021

 Progress has been made over the past couple of years when it comes to providing access to medical services in tribal areas

-Minpa village, an isolated settlement in Sukma district in Chhattisgarh state, has just over 650 residents.
-Located nearly 500 kilometers (310 miles) from the state capital Raipur, the village has no electricity, no potable drinking water supply and no road connectivity.
+Minpa village, an isolated settlement in Sukma district in the central state of Chhattisgarh, has just over 650 residents.
+Located nearly 500 kilometers (310 miles) from the state capital, Raipur, the village has no electricity, no supply of potable drinking water and no road connectivity.

-One has to embark on an arduous journey to reach the place as it is located in the dense Dandakaranya forest, which remains a no-go area for many despite the increased presence of security forces in the region.
+People must embark on an arduous journey to reach the village, which is located in the dense Dandakaranya Forest, a no-go area for many despite the increased presence of security forces in the region.

 In June last year, 17 security personnel were killed and scores injured in a deadly attack by Maoist rebels.